Thant198/ICT105-STT-MVP/docs/case-study-brief.md

 ## Reminder

 CampusLife Hub is developed using HTML, CSS, and JavaScript as a front-end prototype.
 The landing page links directly to the prototype login page (`prototype/index.html `), allowing users to experience the core features.
 Future versions may integrate a backend service such as Firebase, Supabase, or PHP/MySQL for authentication and real-time data management.

+# Case Study Brief: CampusLife Hub

+This case is used for the Lab 14 final-release process of the STT group project.

+## Problem

+University students often receive important announcements, campus events, project information, academic updates, and shared resources through different platforms such as LINE, Messenger, Facebook Groups, email, and learning management systems.

+Because the information is scattered across multiple platforms, students may miss important updates, lose useful project links, or spend unnecessary time searching for campus information.

+## Target Users

+- University students
+- Student project teams
+- Student organizations and club members
+- Lecturers and campus staff
+- Administrators who manage campus information

+## Final Prototype Workflow

+1. User opens the CampusLife Hub landing page.
+2. User reads the problem, solution, and key product features.
+3. User clicks the **Try the Demo** call-to-action.
+4. User opens the prototype login page.
+5. User logs in and accesses the homepage.
+6. User views campus announcements.
+7. User browses upcoming events.
+8. User accesses student project information and shared resources.
+9. User searches for announcements, events, or project information.
+10. User reviews the dashboard summary and campus metrics.
+11. The administrator opens the admin page to manage campus content.
+12. The final prototype demonstrates the complete flow from the landing page to the main user and administrator functions.

+## Final Value

+CampusLife Hub helps students access announcements, events, projects, and other campus information more quickly through one centralized platform.

+The prototype reduces information fragmentation, improves access to important updates, and helps administrators organize campus content more clearly and efficiently.